libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 An equipment class rule triggers a BPMN workflow whenever a data source publishes a value that meets a specified threshold.

 Imagine a scenario when an oven must be preheated every time a new order number is published to NATS.
-A rule will listen to messages published to a specific topic and apply a boolean condition to them.
+A rule will listen to messages published to a specific topic and apply a Boolean condition to them.
 If the condition evaluates to true, the rule will trigger a BPMN that will preheat the oven.

 {{% notice note %}}